LeNPaul/full-circle/_posts/2020-05-05-minimalism-and-tab-management.md

 For years, I have always struggled with tab management on my internet browser.
 I had a terrible habit of always keeping several dozen tabs opened at the same time - each one seemingly important enough that I needed the tab opened, just in case.

 Not only does this take up a lot of computing resources, but I’ve realized that it also takes up a lot of mental resources as well.
 Having several tabs opened at the same time can be overwhelming, and a big weight on your mind.
-This is especially true when you are trying to get something done, and you have several unrelated tabs opened for other tasks that you also needed to get done.
+This is especially true when you are trying to get something done, and you have several unrelated tabs opened for other tasks that you also need to get done.

 A few years ago, I stumbled across a browser plugin called [OneTab](https://chrome.google.com/webstore/detail/onetab/chphlpgkkbolifaimnlloiipkdnihall), which promises to "save up to 95% memory and reduce tab clutter".
 The idea is that whenever you find that there are too many tabs opened on your browser, you simply click on the OneTab button, and all of your tabs will be closed and prepended into the OneTab tab, which contains a list of all of the tabs you previously had opened.